monicahq/marketing/api/overview.md

 ---

 Note: the API is in alpha mode at the moment.
-It's not considered to be production ready and we will stabilize it over the next weeks.
+It's not considered to be production ready and we will stabilize it over the next months.

 ## Overview